 This month will kick off Dharma Deen Alliance’s exploration of the role of Nature and the importance of respecting God’s creation.
 Part 1 will explore the Hindu perspective, while Part 2 will published in December discussing the Islamic perspective.

-Part 1: Environmentalism according to Hinduism
+Part 1: Environmentalism according to Hinduism by Ravi

 The rivers are the veins of the Cosmic and trees the hairs of his body.
 The air is breath, the ocean his waist, the hills and mountains are the stacks of his bones and the passing ages are his movements.